sunseehray/sunseehray/README.md

 My name is Sunseehray, and I am an aspiring software developer.
 When I am not doing school work, I take care of my family's needs.
 I want to use my skills to build technologies for home management.

 * 🌱 I’m currently studying software development at BYU Idaho
-* 🔭 I’m currently working on an inventory tracking mobile app
+* 🔭 I’m currently working on a grocery list web app
-* ⚡ Fun fact: I am a licensed civil engineer
+* ⚡ Fun fact: I used to be a civil engineer
 <!--
 **sunseehray/sunseehray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.